-Option E. Definition of Equivalency for CE Proposals with Non-Quota Managed Fisheries The following options would establish a default definition of what "equivalency" means for CE proposals associated with the implementation of coastwide actions (in non-quota managed fisheries).
-In other words, the percent reduction or liberalization that must be met in a CE proposal when the FMP standard is projected to have different effects at the coastwide and state-specific levels.
+This establishes a default definition of what "equivalency" means for CE proposals associated with the implementation of coastwide actions (in non-quota managed fisheries).
+In other words, the percent reduction or liberalization that must be met in a CE proposal when the FMP standard is projected to have different effects at the coastwide and state-specific levels, is that of the state-specific level.
 The intent is to add transparency and consistency to the use of CE across management actions.
-Refer to Table 7 for an example of how these options would apply.